keras-team/keras/docs/sources/layers/core.md

 keras.layers.core.Merge(models, mode='sum')
 ```

-Merge the output of a list of models into a single tensor, following one of two modes: `sum` or `concat`.
+Merge the output of a list of layers (or containers) into a single tensor, following one of two modes: `sum` or `concat`.

 - __Arguments__:
-    - __models__: List of `Sequential` models.
+    - __layers__: List of layers or [containers](/layers/containers/).
-    - __mode__: String, one of `{'sum', 'concat'}`. `sum` will simply sum the outputs of the models (therefore all models should have an output with the same shape). `concat` will concatenate the outputs along the last dimension (therefore all models should have an output that only differ along the last dimension).
+    - __mode__: String, one of `{'sum', 'concat'}`. `sum` will simply sum the outputs of the layers (therefore all layers should have an output with the same shape). `concat` will concatenate the outputs along the last dimension (therefore all layers should have an output that only differ along the last dimension).

 - __Example__: